 Suddenly I did too.
 It was as if the stones were saying, "Gather us, we're nature's gifts."

 Something of an impressionable rock hound in youth, I knew whole pumice was traditionally valued for filing away foot calluses, < Mt.
 Shasta pumice here showcased by Torry Chapman of Mystics Hallow Shoppe.com.
 Washington State mountain in background, not California's Mt.
 Shasta, actual source

 scrubbing rills, cleaning toilets and such, but hadn't ever seen them in stores unprocessed.
 I wondered...
 In time I discovered there was indeed a market for genuine pumice, even though -- or maybe because -- over 99% of stores' pumice were adulterated yet considered the norm.
 It took a year of researching, experimenting on own feet distressed from frequent barefooting, and gaining discriminating eye in field and processing to gauge what made a select rock select, before quietly launching business on local level in 1992.
 My neighbor, already into other stuff, supported fledgling efforts.

 Sales were for long time limited to a couple dozen local and regional outlets, most natural food stores with beauty/health sections.
 For 18 years it was a quiet little hobby business, as I wasn't dependent on it for income.
 Then came '08-'09 economic crash.
 Caught on the wrong side of stock market dumbly attempting online day trading, suddenly felt wolf at my door for first time in decades.
-Had forgotten how totally unnerving a feeling it can be.
+Had forgotten how utterly devastating a feeling it can be.

 Initial focus was providing affordable bulk stone to retail outlets stocking natural body-care products.
 It soon grew to include many artisan soap makers, along with occasional mineral spring resort, eco-friendly gift shop, rock & crystal store, and other natural-healing oriented places.
-Two large California Bay Area concerns have been re-ordering 23 years.
+One large California Bay Area concern has been re-ordering for 24 years.